fernandoaestrella/easy-carpool/documentation/design doc.md

 Broadly, the application should have earthy, organic colors in most backgrounds.
 The components that will most directly be interacted with should be highlighted by having cool and calm colors.
-Any final complement, detail of component shoud have neutral colors.
+Any final complement, detail or component shoud have neutral colors.
 Nothing, unless specified, should have defined borders. the only difference will be the background color between one component and the one behind it.
 Most colors should be notably unsaturated.
 Contrast should be just a little high, but not too much.